 Our only child Eleanor died on 21st April this year

 M: I had thought of the day as an anniversary, two months since you died, but had forgotten that it it was Father’s Day, only to be reminded by your mum, who had bought gifts for me.
-Am I still a father, I wondered, connecting mentally with Mike, Kirsty, Eileen and Thea, who probably have thoughts today of their dad who died last year.
+Am I still a father, I wondered, connecting mentally with Michael, Kirsty, Eileen and Thea, who probably have thoughts today of their dad who died last year.
 Still, that’s the right way round at least, the young grieving for the old, not like us.

 I do have memories of Father’s days in the past; times when you cooked something splendid, gave me vulgar cards; times you were too ill to do anything.
 Above all however I remember that for so many Father’s Days, behind all fun and love, there was my fear for your life, that your body would give out, or that on one of your binges some bastard would kill you.
 Neither of these were idle fears, as you were repeatedly ill, and seriously assaulted more than once.
 Living with fear made you the more precious, but also at times the object of my anger: how dare you not look after yourself for my sake!